Food Service & Safety15 min read

 Passing the ServSafe Manager exam does not require months of preparation -- but it does require a structured, focused plan.
 With the right approach, you can pass on your first attempt in just 2 weeks of dedicated study.

-This study plan breaks down all 10 chapters of the ServSafe Manager textbook into a day-by-day schedule, with built-in review sessions and practice exams.
+This study plan breaks down every topic on the ServSafe Manager exam into a day-by-day schedule, weighted toward the highest-tested areas, with built-in review sessions and full-length practice exams.
 Whether you are a restaurant manager getting certified for the first time or a food service professional renewing your certification, this plan will get you exam-ready.

 Start Your FREE ServSafe Manager Prep Today